*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 If that’s something that’s going to upset your diet you might want to think about blending it with another tea that can also help fight back against the bitterness of yarrow tea.

 Another hallmark flavor of flower herbal teas is a bit of an earthy undertone to the tea.
 You tend to find this earthy flavor in root herbal teas as well.
 For Yarrow Tea, the earthy bass really acts as a background flavor for the tea.

-Yarrow tea is often described as medicinal and flavor.
-This is a tough flavor to describe because what might be medicinal for you may not be for me. personally I don’t find it too Medicinal.
+Yarrow tea is often described as having a medicinal flavor.
+This is a tough flavor to describe because what might be medicinal for you may not be for me.
+Personally, I don’t find it too Medicinal.
 Although there is that kind of sense of a little bit of an herbal flavor that might be reminiscent of very unsweet cough medicine.